prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          VIEWCOLLECTIONTOOLBARLISTSECTION

    Description
-         section to show a list of pages in collection
+         Section to show a list of pages in collection

 .. container:: table-row